kostyabl/inmemory-cache/README.md

 # Simple inmemory cache
-Simple inmemory cache written on Go and support ttl and you own custom struct.
+Simple inmemory cache written in the Go programming language and support ttl and you own custom struct.

 Methods
 =======